nphacks/bria-ai-backend/README.md

 What this backend does

 * Proxies Bria AI for image generation & editing
+  * services folder has the usage of BRIA AI API
+  * routes folder has files that call these services
 * Uses Gemma (OpenRouter) to process structured image metadata
 * Provides endpoints for:
   * Creating characters & shots
   * Editing images (erase, inpaint, remix, etc.)
   * Advanced Remix with structured JSON transformation